 Insurance Plans – What is Covered

-For individual plans, or plans that you buy yourself, the what is covered is determined by the group or company that you buy it from.
-Most plans cover all of the basics with varying levels of deductibles and co-pays, but there are some plans that cut corners to save money and may leave you uncovered (for example, a plan that excluded pregnancy or cancer coverage).
+For individual plans or plans that you buy yourself, what is covered is determined by the group or company you buy it from.
+Most plans cover all of the basics with varying levels of deductibles and co-pays.
+Still, some plans cut corners to save money and may leave you uncovered (for example, a plan that excluded pregnancy or cancer coverage).
 Be sure to check the coverage before you purchase an individual plan.

 What is Covered in the ACA

-All private plans are required to cover a set of essential benefits as part of the Affordable Care Act.
-Some insurance plans that you get from work may not cover all of these yet.
+All private plans must cover a set of essential benefits as part of the Affordable Care Act.
+Some insurance plans that you get from work may not cover all of these.
 The benefits are:

 - Ambulatory patient services (outpatient care you get without being admitted to a hospital)

 - Emergency services